D7EAD/liboai/documentation/chat/conversation/README.md

 ```

 <h3>Check if Last Response is Function Call</h3>
-<p>Returns whether the most recent response, following a call to Update or a complete AppendStreamData, contains a function_call or not.
+<p>Returns whether the most recent response, following a call to <code>Update</code> or a complete <code>AppendStreamData</code>, contains a function_call or not.
 Returns a boolean indicating if the last response is a function call.</p>

 ```cpp
 bool LastResponseIsFunctionCall() const & noexcept;
 ```

 <h3>Get the Name of the Last Response's Function Call</h3>
 <p>Returns the name of the function_call in the most recent response.
-This should only be called if `LastResponseIsFunctionCall()` returns true.
-Returns a `std::string` containing the name of the last response's function call, empty if non-existent.</p>
+This should only be called if <code>LastResponseIsFunctionCall()</code> returns true.
+Returns a <code>std::string</code> containing the name of the last response's function call, empty if non-existent.</p>

 ```cpp
 std::string GetLastFunctionCallName() const & noexcept(false);
 ```

 <h3>Get the Arguments of the Last Response's Function Call</h3>
 <p>Returns the arguments of the function_call in the most recent response in their raw JSON form.
-This should only be called if `LastResponseIsFunctionCall()` returns true.
-Returns a `std::string` containing the name of the last response's arguments in JSON form, empty if non-existent.</p>
+This should only be called if <code>LastResponseIsFunctionCall()</code> returns true.
+Returns a <code>std::string</code> containing the name of the last response's arguments in JSON form, empty if non-existent.</p>

 ```cpp
 std::string GetLastFunctionCallArguments() const & noexcept(false);
 ```

 <h3>Update Conversation</h3>
 <p>Updates the conversation given a Response object.
 This method updates the conversation given a Response object.
-This method should only be used if `AppendStreamData` was NOT used immediately before it.
+This method should only be used if <code>AppendStreamData</code> was NOT used immediately before it.

-For instance, if we made a call to `create*()`, and provided a callback function to stream and, within this callback, we used `AppendStreamData` to update the conversation per message, we would NOT want to use this method.
-In this scenario, the `AppendStreamData` method would have already updated the conversation, so this method would be a bad idea to call afterwards.
+For instance, if we made a call to <code>create*()</code>, and provided a callback function to stream and, within this callback, we used <code>AppendStreamData</code> to update the conversation per message, we would NOT want to use this method.
+In this scenario, the <code>AppendStreamData</code> method would have already updated the conversation, so this method would be a bad idea to call afterwards.
 Returns a <code>bool</code> indicating success.</p>

 ```cpp
 bool Update(std::string_view history) & noexcept(false);